TeamAOF/Requests/README.md

 - **Custom Portals**: place custom portal blocks and specify their location and destination.
 Uses enderpearls as fuel.
 - **Questing Advancements**: adds questing functionality to the advancements screen.
 Rewards, more requirements, and better challenges!
 - **Themed Caves**: biome caves with multiple different themes.
-- **Loot Bags**: any sort of loot bag mechanic which is obtained through quests and mob kills.
 - **World Preview**: see an overview of your world before you generate it.
 - **World Generator**: pre-generate your world when you first load in.
 - **OpenSimplex Terrain**: replace standard terrain generator with OpenSimplex noise